NEW! Couples Intimacy Quiz

 The Essential Do's And Don'ts Of Active Listening

-Active listening is a skill that, when mastered effectively, can transform personal and professional relationships.
+Active listening is a skill that, when practiced effectively, can transform personal and professional relationships.
 However, as with any art, one must adhere to essential do's and don'ts.
 They serve as a roadmap for nurturing positive relationships and a genuinely communicative environment where every participant feels heard, understood, and valued.

-Be Present:
+Be Present

 Reflect Back

-Open-ended Questions
+Open-ended Questions:

 The Only Active Listening Worksheets You Need

+In the first round, named "Inactive Listening," participants experience a lack of active listening.
 For example, if Annie and Billy are participating, Annie begins as an active listener with a friendly conversation with the speaker, while Billy plays the role of an inactive listener for 1-2 minutes.
 Then, they switch roles.
 Listeners and speakers receive instructions on how to act and what to say.

 active listening worksheet and exercises />